BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Ans 2.

-The input function and identifier naming rules are among the most basic yet important concepts in Python programming.
-The input function enables interactive programs by accepting user data at runtime.
-Identifiers are the names assigned to variables, functions, classes, and modules in Python code, and following correct naming rules is essential for writing error-free, readable, and maintainable programs.
+The input function and the identifier naming rules are among the fundamental but crucial principles of Python programming.
+Input function allows interactive programs by accepting user data during runtime.
+Identifiers are the names assigned to variables, functions modules, classes and other elements in Python code.
+Following correct naming rules is essential for writing error-free, readable as well as maintainable software.

 Q.3.
 Explain the difference between break, continue, and pass statements in Python with examples.
 (10 Marks)